These days, with the U.S. economy on unstable ground, and with many Floridians still recovering...

 Child support payments are not optional.
 When a court has ordered a parent to make child support payments, it is their legal duty to ensure these payments are made.

-If there are special circumstances that means you cannot make your regular support payments, such as a loss of a job or serious injury, the court may allow a pause or even a reduction in payments for a specific amount of time.
+If there are special circumstances that have affected your ability to make your regular support payments, such as a loss of a job or serious injury, the court may allow a modification such as a pause or even a reduction in payments for a specific amount of time.

 Our dedicated paternity law team has over 30 years of experience when it comes to establishing paternity.
 We at Miami Family Law Group, PLLC believe it is important that children benefit from the involvement and support of having both parents in their lives.